 Wondering what you can do to promote a healthy microbiome and estrogen balance?

-What can you do to promote a healthy microbiome and estrogen balance?
+Foods for a healthy microbiome and estrogen balance.

 The microbiome can be affected by diet, lifestyle, medications, exercise, stress, and genetics.